From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 The Golden Room

 Inside the Zeppelin Tribune is another layer of manipulation through architecture.
-Large, looming red-tinged marble corridors flanked by enormous steel doors lead to the chilling Golden Room, where a long ceiling of gold stars and swastikas presides over a shaded reception room area for party members and VIP guests of the Rallies.
+Large, looming red-tinged marble corridors flanked by enormous steel doors lead to the chilling Golden Room, where a long ceiling of gold stars and swastikas presides over a shaded room.
+While it is no known for sure what this room’s intended use was, the suggestions are that it could have been an area for party members and VIP guests of the Rallies, or designed for an impressive staging of Hitler’s appearance on the Podium as he gave his speeches.

 The Golden Room isn’t an open space like the rest of the Rally Ground Sites.
 Firstly, because it isn’t structurally safe for mass footfall and secondly, if left open, the fear is that it would become a Neo-Nazi shrine.
 We were able to enter because Geschichte Für Alle has access.